Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have put together a 2-4 record in games they were favored on the moneyline (winning 33.3% of those games).
+- The Rockies have won two of the seven games they were favored on the moneyline this season (28.6%).

-- Colorado has a 2-2 record (winning 50% of its games) when it has played as moneyline favorites of -130 or shorter.
+- Colorado has gone 2-4 (winning only 33.3% of its games) when playing as moneyline favorites of -120 or shorter.

-- Colorado has played in 41 games with a set over/under, and have combined with its opponents to go over the total 17 times (17-24-0).
+- Colorado has combined with opponents to hit the over on the total 17 times this season for a 17-25-0 record against the over/under.

-- The Rockies have a 2-1-0 record against the spread this season (covering 66.7% of the time).
+- The Rockies have covered 66.7% of their games this season, going 2-1-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.